-Of prime importance for any swine operation is providing a proper farrowing environment for your sow and piglets.
+Of prime importance for any swine operation is providing a proper farrowing environment for your sow and piglets, including proper swine temperature requirements.
 Maximum performance for your herd begins on day one, with every effort made to ensure the comfort and care of the animals.
 At the top of the list for creature comfort is achieving an ideal temperature for sow and piglets.

 Why Proper Heating is Important